 You have to have your boat properly positioned on the trailer in order to operate it safely.
 That means having its center of gravity on the center of the trailer, making sure it's properly attached to the frame and all that other logical stuff.

 Don't overlook the fact that the way the boat itself is loaded can have an effect on things.
 Make sure any gear (including coolers, fuel canisters, fishing supplies and so forth) that are left in the boat during a tow aren't only securely lashed to the boat, but that they're positioned smartly.

 A boat that's front-heavy or back-heavy is unsafe from the get-go, but so too is one in which gear can shift around, changing the balance.

 You might think supplies stowed in a cabin are safe during a tow, but while they won't fall overboard, they might shift about and throw off the balance.

 Tips for Keeping It Safe and Legal

 Your boat trailer must have lights that can be connected to the towing vehicle.
-These include the brake lights, turn signals and sometimes the reverse lights as well.
-That way the drivers behind you as you tow your boat can see when you intend to turn, when you're braking, and when you may be heading backward towards them.
+These include the brake lights, turn signals and sometimes the reverse lights.
+That way, the drivers behind you can see when you intend to turn, when you're braking, and when you may be heading backward towards them.

-Aside from them, there are other accessories you might need to consider adding to your trailer as well, including mirrors, wheel docks, safety chains and straps or even bunk glides
+Aside from them, there are other accessories you might need to consider adding to your trailer as well, including mirrors, wheel chocks and docks, safety chains and straps or even bunk glides.

 Tips for Taking Care of Your Trailer

-After you've gotten your boat off the trailer and in the water, or else once the boat and trailer are both safely back on your property, rinse the trailer off with fresh water, especially if the boat was in salt water.
+After you've gotten your boat off the trailer and in the water, or once the boat and trailer are both safely back on your property, rinse the trailer off with fresh water, especially if the boat was in salt water.
 A rinse with a de-salt concentrate is always a good idea.